hylo-lang/specification/spec.md

       identifier ':' 'size'
     ```

-2. When a generic type parameter is followed by a trait annotation, that annotation is interpreted as a conformance constraint as though it has been written in the where clause.
+2. When a generic type parameter is followed by a trait annotation, that annotation is interpreted as a conformance constraint as though it had been written in the where clause.

 3. (Example)